coleifer/peewee/docs/peewee/query_operators.rst

 SQL Helper
 ----------

-There are times when you may want to simply pass in some arbitrary sql.
-You can do this using the special :class:`SQL` class.
-One use-case is when referencing an alias:
+To pass arbitrary SQL, use the special :class:`SQL` class.
+One use-case is referencing an alias:

 .. code-block:: python